 As you explore Kelowna, why not keep a record of your adventures?
 Wayne Wilson, a local artist and the former Director of the Kelowna Museum Society, suggests capturing the landscape, soundscape, and smellscape of your surroundings in a travel journal.
 Whether you’re local or visiting, paying close attention to your senses and then describing what you experienced in an online or hardcopy journal will allow you to relive your adventures for years to come.
 Wayne’s blog post will help guide your writing.

 Photos will also share a captivating story that can enhance your writing—plus, you can share them on social media with your words so your family and friends can get to know more about Kelowna and your adventures.
 Be sure to tag Tourism Kelowna and use #exploreKelowna when posting online!

 Photo by: Tracy Steen

-Taking time to slow down, breathe, and experience gratitude can do a lot to improve our wellbeing.
-Yoga is one way to get centred and Kelowna has several studios you can choose from.
-Moda Yoga Kelowna offers a one-hour, $10 Community Modo hot yoga class that is suitable for all levels, along with a variety of other classes like vinyasa and yin yoga.
+Taking time to slow down, breathe, and experience gratitude can do a lot to improve our well-being.
+Yoga is one way to get centred, and Kelowna has several studios you can choose from.
+Pranify Yoga offers a Travellers Pass for $70—which includes 3 classes, mat and towel rental, and a shower towel rental so you can leave refreshed and rejuvenated—as well as a $15 Community class for newly graduated teachers to strengthen their skills.
 Kelowna Yoga House offers both in-studio and online classes, so you can choose whichever option you’re most comfortable with.
-If you’re curious about meditation, the Kelowna Buddhist Temple is offering a Japanese Zen-Style Meditation on Sunday, February 13, that is open to members and non-members alike (pre-registration is required).
+If you’re curious about meditation, the Kelowna Buddhist Temple offers meditation classes open to members and non-members alike (pre-registration is required).